Frederick Head

+Biography

 Head was born in Tollington Park, London, the son of the Rev. Canon George Frederick Head and his wife Mary Henrietta, née Bolton.
 Educated at Alton School, Plymouth, Windlesham House School, near Brighton, Repton School, and Emmanuel College, Cambridge, Head graduated B.A. with first class honours in history in 1896, proceeded to M.A. in 1900, and received a B.D. degree in 1929.
 He was ordained deacon in 1902 and priest in 1903, was dean and tutor of Emmanuel College from 1903 to 1907, then senior tutor and chaplain of the college from 1907 to 1921.

 In 1915, he was interviewed for a commission as a Temporary Chaplain to the Forces.
-His lack of parochial experience counted against him, and he was thought to be ‘slow in movement’.
+His lack of parochial experience counted against him, and he was thought to be 'slow in movement'.
 After a second interview in January, 1916, he was appointed and posted to France.
 He could speak French and had already spent a year there working in a YMCA hut.
 He was attached to the Guards Division.
-‘Head was accepted from the start (by the Guards) ...
+'Head was accepted from the start (by the Guards) ...
 Head, however, who might have been expected to be handicapped from the start as a Cambridge don, was an outstanding success.
-He was as successful with the officers in a lecture on Napoleon as he was with the men singing ‘Tommy Tickler’s Jar’’.
+He was as successful with the officers in a lecture on Napoleon as he was with the men singing Tommy Tickler's Jar.

 By the time of his demobilisation in 1919, Head was Senior Chaplain to the Guards Division and the holder of a Military Cross and Bar.
-There is a citation for the Bar, ‘For most conspicuous gallantry and devotion to duty during operations lasting for several days, when he was continually in the front line accompanying an attack, and by his splendid example inspired the men on all occasions, whilst his attention to wounded and dying men were performed under continuous and heavy fire of all descriptions.
-His behaviour was the admiration of the whole division' In October, 1918, the Deputy Chaplain-General described him as ‘First Rate ... in every way’.
-His apparent ‘slowness in movement’ and lack of parochial experience did not, as was feared, handicap his excellent wartime service.
+There is a citation for the Bar, 'For most conspicuous gallantry and devotion to duty during operations lasting for several days, when he was continually in the front line accompanying an attack, and by his splendid example inspired the men on all occasions, whilst his attention to wounded and dying men were performed under continuous and heavy fire of all descriptions.
+His behaviour was the admiration of the whole division' In October, 1918, the Deputy Chaplain-General described him as 'First Rate ... in every way'.
+His apparent 'slowness in movement' and lack of parochial experience did not, as was feared, handicap his excellent wartime service.